Skip to main content

 Cargo Spectre GET requests do not expect a body.
 A sample request looks like:

-ApiName can be either capitalized or lower case.
+ApiName is not case-sensitive and can be either capitalized or lower case.
 For instance, this is an equally valid GET request:

 Capital Api Names